SathiyavathiR/Wealth-Of-Nation-using-Tableau/README.md

 1. **Top 20 Countries by Life Expectancy at Birth**: Gain insights into healthcare and quality of life.
 2. **Top 20 Countries by GDP Per Capita**: Explore economic prosperity and standard of living.
 3. **Top 20 Countries by Smart Users**: Dive into technological adoption and connectivity.
-4. **Top 20 Countries by GDP Ranking**: Unveil economic strength and global influence.
+4. **Top 20 Countries by based on smart phone users and their GDP in map view**: Unveil economic strength and global influence.

 ## Color Blind Requirements 🎨
 Accessibility matters!
 Rest assured, all our visuals are meticulously designed with color blind requirements in mind.
 Our color choices ensure readability and accessibility for all users.